fdo-rs/fido-device-onboard-rs/docs/specs/serviceinfo_api.md

 The modules are comma-separated.

 Whether a response is deemed successful is determined purely by the HTTP status code.
-If any status other than 200 is returned, the Owner Onborading Server will cancel the onboarding procedure, and the device will retry later.
+If any status other than 200 is returned, the Owner Onboarding Server will cancel the onboarding procedure, and the device will retry later.

 A successful response will be a JSON object.
 The server can send as many keys of the following list as it has available: every key is optional.